chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

 variations....
 TBD
 * The first number in the toolbar tempo tools is the tempo in beats per minute at the Base Line.
 * To see the tempo at a given position in the score, scroll the score so that position is at the Base Line.
-* You adjust how fast the entire score will play by by dragging up or down on the tempo number.
-You will see the red line move up or down.
+* You can adjust how fast the entire score will play by by dragging up or down on the tempo number.
+The red line will move up or down.
 * Next to the tempo number is a **percentage** showing the ratio of the actual playing tempo as compared to the original score tempo.
 As you drag up/down on the temp number the percentage number will be updated to show how the currently selected tempo is of the